mquinson/retrogames/docs/source/A-decent-code-editor.rst

 features so I did not switched myself, but you definitely want to give it a try.

-Personally, I code using `Eclipse <http://www.eclipse.org>`_, but I would not advise you to start learning with Eclipse.
+Personally, I used to code with `Eclipse <http://www.eclipse.org>`_ for years, but I would not advise you to start learning with Eclipse.
 That beast is huge (several Gb of RAM), and not very intuitive for learners.
 But if you want to dig a swimming pool, will you get a light and nice spoon, or an heavy-duty excavator?
 If you decide to go for the powerful excavator, pick the Java version of eclipse, then add the `PyDev <http://marketplace.eclipse.org/content/pydev-python-ide-eclipse>`_ plugin.

-When not using Eclipse, I am a happy
+I am also a happy `Emacs <https://www.gnu.org/software/emacs/>`_ user.
-`Emacs <https://www.gnu.org/software/emacs/>`_ user.
-That's another venerable editor (both emacs and Vim first came out in 1976), which main feature is its configuration power: you can do everything in emacs, provided that you configure it correctly (or develop the right plugin).
+This venerable editor (both emacs and Vim first came out in 1976) is known for its configuration power: you can do everything in emacs, provided that you configure it correctly (or develop the right plugin).
 But that's also its main drawback: configuring the perfect environment can become very time consuming.
 For now, if you go for emacs (which would earn you my respect), you should just add the following to the file ~/.emacs to enable Ctrl-C and friends.
 ``(cua-mode t)``

+These days, I often use `Codium <https://github.com/VSCodium/vscodium/>`_, a Free/Libre Open Source version of VS code (see `here
+<https://github.com/VSCodium/vscodium/#why>` for an explanation of why
+I'm not using VS code directly), but I'm not sure I'd advise this powerful tool to learners.
+The comfort you get from Codium may hinder your learning experience: as the robot solves all issues for you, you don't really get to understand these issues and how to fix them by yourself.

-Real Hackers certainly prefer Vim.
+To the other end of the picture, Real Hackers certainly prefer Vim.
 You will never find any Unix box where it is not installed.
 Even if I avoid this editor when I can, I learned its basic usage over the years.
 This `online game <http://vim-adventures.com/>`_ constitutes a perfect introduction to Vim.
 And it's fun too, so you can play it even if you don't plan to use Vim on a day-to-day basis :)

 If you are using Mac, then you will probably like `Sublime Text <http://www.sublimetext.com/>`_.
 Windows people sometimes prefer